gryszzz/Kaspa-Miner/README.md

 The production lane is ASIC operations.
 The CPU lane is for benchmarking, pool testing, stratum validation, and development work.

-> CPU mining is not the Kaspa profitability path.
-ASICs are the wall.
-KASPilot keeps CPU mode sharp, but treats it honestly as a benchmark/dev tool.

 ## Signal